nashpaz123/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

 > **Tip**
 >
-> Note that each student has an individual lab environment.
-The IP addresses shown above are only an example and the IP addresses of your individual environments are different.
-As with the other cases, replace **\<X\>** with your actual student number.
+> Note that each student should use an individual lab environment.
+The IP addresses shown above are only an example and the IP addresses of your individual environments are different..

 ## Step 2.3 - Ping a host

 > **Warning**
 >
-> **Don’t forget to run the commands from the home directory of your student user, `/home/student<X>`.
+> **Don’t forget to run the commands from the home directory of your root user.
 That is where your `.ansible.cfg` file is located, without it Ansible will not know what which inventory to use.**

 Let's start with something really basic - pinging a host.
 To do that we use the Ansible `ping` module.
 The `ping` module makes sure our target hosts are responsive.
 Basically, it connects to the managed host, executes a small script there and collects the results.
 This ensures that the managed host is reachable and that Ansible is able to execute commands properly on it.